RiiConnect24/IOS-Patcher/README.md

 # IOS-Patcher
-Patches the RSA Key in IOS31 and IOS80 on the Wii (U) so you can use RiiConnect24.
+Patches the RSA Key and applies mail patches in IOS31 and IOS80 on the Wii (U) so you can use RiiConnect24.